ryandhasgit/Comedy/Beat Bin/I Stole Your Dumb Identity and You Can Have This Shit Back.md

 i have to say, it wasn't hard, posing as a beautiful woman to lure you into giving me the answer to your security questions. i mean, i didn't even have to send you the risque pics, you offered up your first attended concert and pets name in your first message. i should have known someone that reckless with such a headlong approach to life would have a negative credit score.

-now i'm up to my head in debt collectors. i'm going deaf from the calls.
+now i'm up to my head in debt collectors, i'm behind on a car loan for a Toyota Carola that was incinerated in 2007; and honestly, you can have this shit back.

+not to mention the facebook messages from people thinking i'm you.

+when i hacked your social media, i thought i'd find some juicy messages for sex extortion. instead, there was nothing but a single DM to mel brooks, with the same message sent over and over, every day for years: SPACEBALLS 3?
+DM to bill gates
+DMT

+i'm going deaf from the calls.

 i bet you're laughing it up in silence.